wyfang/csgo-config/README.md

 Use:

-After all installs, pressing "N" will reset some errors and run the autocfg file for when things go wrong, it is recommended to press it once every time you enter the game.
+After all installation, pressing "N" will reset some errors and run the autocfg file for when something goes wrong, it is recommended to press it once after each game entry.

 Any movement in the game will automatically clear any traces on the map, such as blood, bullet holes, bomb traces.

 When an enemy is behind cover, a sound will tell you that the opponent has been hit when you shoot a concentrated enemy.

-The radar map will try to show more areas but you are no longer in the centre of the radar; the competitive map uses a simpler and more accurate radar file from https://csgo.link
+The radar map will try to show more areas, but you are no longer in the center of the radar; the competitive map uses a simpler and more accurate radar file from https://csgo.link

-Pressing the "TAB" key will show you the network and FPS status and the release will automatically disappear.
+Pressing the "TAB" key will display the network and FPS status, and the release will automatically disappear.

-Pressing "CAPS" to switch between two different radar scales (0.5 0.3).
+Press "CAPS" to switch between two different mouse sensitivities (1 1.5).

 During a match, press "H" to quickly set the team's fast voice volume between 20% and 7%.

+During the game, press "\" to quickly set the game volume between 10% and 100%.

-During a game, press "F6, F7, F8, F9, F10, F11" to quickly speak to invite other players to compliment you.
+During a game, press "F6, F7, F8, F9, F10, F11" to quickly speak to invite other players to praise you.

 Press "mouse5" to kill yourself in fun, warm-up mode or if the server allows it.